theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 | Divine | `[0.95, 1.09]` | Top-end, still capped. |
 | Unique | `[0.95, 1.08]` | Use Legendary band for now (normalisation is already special-cased). |

 ### 2.4.
-Measuring innate values (no rune/boost pollution)
+Measuring base values (no rune/boost pollution)
-When computing a parent’s “base numeric power”, ignore anything that is not part of the item’s innate template.
+When computing a parent's base values, ignore anything that is not part of the item's base template.

 Specifically, exclude:
 - Rune socket effects (already blocked by **1.0 Ingredient eligibility**).